 Wildlife Conservationists Remain Steadfast In Efforts To Prevent Extinction of the Giant Yangtze Soft Shell Turtle

-Whilst field surveys are ongoing of the Yangtze and other river systems for any last remaining wild turtles, no additional wild turtles have been confirmed.
-Over the past year, WCS has been developing first-of-a-kind hand-held and field-friendly molecular test kit to detect environmental DNA (eDNA) from the Yangtze giant softshell turtle to search for potentially undiscovered animals that may still exist and have evaded detection by traditional methods.
+Whilst field surveys are ongoing of the Yangtze and other river systems for any remaining wild turtles, no additional wild turtles have been confirmed.
+WCS has been developing first-of-a-kind hand-held and field-friendly molecular test kit to detect environmental DNA (eDNA) from the Yangtze giant softshell turtle to search for potentially undiscovered animals that may still exist and have evaded detection by traditional methods.
 Our Yangtze giant softshell turtle eDNA test and methodologies have now been developed and we have shown our methodology can detect the Yangtze giant softshell turtle, as well as a variety of other turtle species we have targeted, and field-validation is now in progress.

 Thumbnail softshell turtle image credit: PCalle, WCS